Best No-Penalty CD Rates

 • Minimum Deposit: $500

-Marcus by Goldman Sachs is offering a No-Penalty CD with a term of 7 months.
+Marcus by Goldman Sachs is offering a no-penalty CD with a term of 13 months.

 There is a minimum deposit requirement of $500 to open the account.

-You can withdraw the total balance without paying a fee from 7 days after funding the account.
+You can withdraw the total balance without paying a fee 7 days after funding the account.

-If you are unsure which CD will work out the best for you, Marcus’ website offers a handy calculator that’s configured for their CDs.
+If you are unsure which CD will work out the best for you, Marcus’ website offers a handy calculator to compare.

-All you need to do is enter the amount you wish the deposit and choose the CD.
-Once completed, you will get an informative graphic that shows you how much interest you can earn.
+All you need to do is enter the amount you wish to deposit and choose the CD.
+Once completed, you will get an informative graphic showing how much interest you can earn.

 5. America First Credit Union America